MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P11_ILI9341_HC06_FIFO/README.md

 - When ``B`` or ``b`` is received, the scrren will be filled with blue.
 - When characters other than the aforementioned ones are received, the screen will be filled with white.

-Unlike ``Project 10``, this design uses a RAM-based Synchronous FIFO buffer to ensure that data isn't lost
-whenever the ``UART RX`` module transmits data faster than the ``SPI TX`` module can receive and decode.
+Unlike Project 10, this design uses a RAM-based Synchronous FIFO buffer to ensure that data isn't lost whenever the ``UART RX`` module transmits data faster than the ``SPI TX`` module can receive and decode.

 The FIFO consists of two parts:
 1. The memory section (RAM)
 2. The controller (address and status signal generator)

 The ``Intel Quartus Prime User Guide: Design Recommendations`` was referenced in order to correctly infer a RAM.
 The ``Single-Clock, Simple Dual-Port Synchronous RAM with Old Data Read-During-Write Behaviour`` was inferred.

 System specs:
 - Main clock: 50 MHz